 Raising cybersecurity awareness among employees

 According to the Identity Theft Resource Center, 932 data breaches have affected U.S. organizations so far this year as of Oct.
 3. This means more than 47 million records are now compromised and could be in the hands of cybercriminals all over the world, regardless of whether the breaches themselves were accidental or malicious.
-As a result, the importance of sound cybersecurity practices among employees can’t be understated.
-Employers must labor to instill good security habits among staff, through appropriate training that includes measures such as a computer skills assessment test.
+As a result, the importance of sound cybersecurity for employees can’t be understated.
+Employers must labor to instill good cybersecurity awareness training for employees that includes measures such as a computer skills assessment test.

 Recognizing your industry’s risk